 Watch Glen Hansard sing ‘Lowly Deserter‘ on The Late Show with Stephen Colbert in the video below, and just luxuriate in the incredible energy this guy has singing live.
 He is one of those performers everyone should see on stage at least once.

-As for his new album, Didn’t He Ramble, you can pick it up on Amazon on CD, vinyl and on MP3.
+As for his new album, Didn’t He Ramble, you can pick it up on Amazon on most major music sites.

 Edit: July, 2017 — Sadly, as usual, Colbert has deleted the video from his YouTube channel, which is why we don’t showcase musicians performing on his show any longer.
 I have substituted Hansard’s performance of ‘Lowly Deserter‘ on David Letterman instead.
 It is just as powerful of a performance.
 Enjoy.